 We passed on the offer to sell, although at the time there was no certainty of her success or that I would make any money from the masters.
 It was a risk.

-Within a couple years, the snowballing of her achievements and acclaim began to gather steam – and in 2015, it finally happened — “Apologize” went on to become Kacey Musgraves’ #1 most streamed song on Spotify, racking up nearly 35 million (35,000,000) streams by 2018.
+Within a couple years, the snowballing of her achievements and acclaim began to gather steam – then, in 2015, it hit — “Apologize” went on to become Kacey Musgraves’ #1 most streamed song on Spotify, racking up nearly 35 million (35,000,000) streams by 2018.
+Spotify staff added it to some of the biggest playlists worldwide.

 Between 2015 and 2018, “Apologize” was her #1 most streamed track worldwide.